World Humanitarian Day 2022

 This year we’re paying tribute to the incredible humanitarians we work with who share our vision to see a world where no family is left without shelter.

-Right now we need our partners more than ever – and the feeling is mutual.
-During the coronavirus pandemic, travel restrictions mean that collaboration with humanitarians has never been more important.
+Right now we need our partners more than ever.
+Collaboration with humanitarians has never been more important.

-Meet Mary, Mustafa, Edwige and Domi, four humanitarians who are playing an essential role in making sure disaster affected communities receive much-needed ShelterBox aid.
+Meet Frederic, Mustafa, Edwige and Domi, four humanitarians who are playing an essential role in making sure disaster affected communities receive much-needed ShelterBox aid.

 Meet Mustafa, a Hygiene Control Officer working with ReliefAid.
 ReliefAid are one of our critical partners in Syria, helping us provide aid to families affected by the ongoing conflict.